maciejziemichod/web-clipboard/README.md

 - drag n drop to change order of items
 - reset button is buggy
+- adding item when in dark mode bug
 - about modal
 - make it desktop app
 - login functionality